Pastor. Singer. Psalmist. Scholar. Real.

 A scholar, Guy holds a Master of Divinity Degree from the Lancaster Theological Seminary (PA), where he studied with Valerie Bridgeman, Greg Carey, Julia O’Brien, and Daryl Hollinger.
 He is also a proud graduate of Dominican University, River Forest, IL.

 Guy also holds a passion for activism, especially in the arena of sexuality and the Black Church.

-On November 27, 2018, Guy became the interim pastor of the Glade United Church of Christ in Walkersville, MD.
-His covenant with Glade is to assist them in calling the best settled pastor they can call, as well as being the best church they can be for that pastor.
+Guy most recently served as interim pastor of the Glade United Church of Christ in Walkersville, MD.
+His covenant with Glade was to assist them in calling the best settled pastor they can call, as well as being the best church they can be for that pastor.

 But in all of this, Guy keeps God first, for he understands that without God, he would be like a “ship without a sail”.